 This information is helping women to make difficult decisions about preventing ovarian cancer.
 For example, scientists have been able to estimate the number of years of life that an average woman with a BRCA mutation might gain by having both her ovaries taken out (to prevent ovarian cancer developing).
 Although this might be useful to know, it is only a guide.
 Statistics like these can only predict the outcome of a group of many women, and not what will happen to any individual woman.

 Researchers want to find out more about the causes of ovarian cancer, including the part that faulty genes play.
 There is also research looking into treatment for ovarian cancers with BRCA1 or BRCA2 gene faults, for example PARP inhibitors.
-There is information about trials for women with faulty BRCA1 or BRCA2 genes on our clinical trials database.
-Choose 'ovarian cancer' from the dropdown list of cancer types.
+There is information about ovarian cancer trials for women with faulty BRCA1 or BRCA2 genes on our clinical trials database.

 There is a study looking at substances called metabolites.
 Researchers are studying tissue and body fluid samples of women with and without ovarian cancer.
 They use a technique called metabonomics, which looks at the substances used or produced by any set of chemical reactions in the body (metabolites).
 Metabonomics may one day help doctors diagnose, monitor and treat ovarian cancer more easily.